Zheng Zhegu: Mingxing Film Company and death

 In 1922, Zheng established the Mingxing Film Company together with Ren Jinping, Zhang Shichuan, Zheng Zhengqiu, and Zhou Jianyun.
-He had worked with several of them at the Mutual Stock and Produce Exchange Company, which collapsed in 1921, and the men were required to use their own funds as start-up capital after fundraising efforts failed; each contributed 10,000 yuan (equivalent to ¥ in 2019).
-The oldest of the company's founders, he headed its screenwriting department and served as the registrar of its film school.
+He had worked with several of them at the Mutual Stock and Produce Exchange Company, which collapsed in 1921.
+After fundraising efforts failed, the men were required to use their own funds as start-up capital for this venture, which they deemed less risky than stocks; each contributed 10,000 yuan (equivalent to ¥ in 2019).
+(Note: Inflated values automatically calculated based on published datasets.
+For comparison, in 1920s Shanghai, the average monthly expenses for an unmarried unskilled worker was 11.85 yuan; an unmarried skilled worker in the same period averaged 19.26 yuan per month in expenses (Xu 2000).)
+The oldest of the company's founders, Zheng headed its screenwriting department and served as the registrar of its film school.
 Although the school offered courses for both male and female students, no women initially showed interest.
 Zheng thus urged his students to invite their girlfriends.

 Zheng also regularly performed on screen, drawing on his dramatic experience to star in the company's films.
 His first appearances were two comedies, released simultaneously: The King of Comedy Visits Shanghai and Labourer's Love (both 1922).
-The former film depicted a fictional visit by Charlie Chaplin to Shanghai.
+The former film depicted a fictional visit by Charlie Chaplin to Shanghai, with Zheng playing the manager of the Star Film Company.
 In the latter, Zheng portrayed a carpenter-turned-fruitmonger who falls in love with a doctor's daughter.
-Zheng gained acclaim for his performance in Labourer's Love, with one critic identifying him as setting a new benchmark for acting and another lauding him as an East-Asian Lewis Stone.
-Neither film, however, was a commercial success, and other cinemas failed to pick them up after their initial four-day run.
+Zheng gained acclaim for his performance in Labourer's Love, one critic identifying him as setting a new benchmark for acting and another lauding him as an East-Asian Lewis Stone.
+Neither film was a commercial success, and other cinemas failed to pick them up after their initial four-day run.